Worth the Journey

 I wish I could share this encounter with you, but it must be experienced.

 Yesterday Linda and some in my family drove up Little Cottonwood Canyon and hiked the canyon to Cecret Lake up by Snowbird and Alta.
-The wild flowers were abundant and breathtaking.
+The wild flowers were abundant and views are breathtaking.
 The soft breeze cooled us as we hiked.
 Soon the crystal clear water reflected in the distance, but wait too long and the chance is all gone.
 Focus on other things or fail to take the time to do it now, and the opportunity is lost.
 I'm glad we did it.
 That too has a lot in common with family history.

 Connecting past, present and future

 The keynote speaker at the fourth annual RootsTech spoke about saving memories.
 This massive gathering of genealogists in Salt Lake City brings so many people together to share, study and learn about family history.

 The theme of that year’s conference was connecting the generations — past, present and future.

 Aaron Holt, an archivist with the National Archives in Fort Worth, Texas, was quoted as saying that “it only takes three generations to lose a piece of oral family history. … It must be purposely and accurately repeated over and over again through the generations to be preserved for a genealogist today.”

 Without a real effort to pass down our family stories purposely and accurately, the richness and depth they add to our family history can be lost in just three generations.

 From parent to child to grandchild.
 That’s just three generations.
 Things that were absolutely critical in the lives of our own great grandparents — even our own grandparents — could be utterly unknown to us today.

 From us to our own children to our own grandchildren; that's all it takes.
 And even the small trials and treasures of our own daily lives could be lost to our own descendants… in just three generations.